Eumig P8m 8mm silent projector

 A nice feature of the projector is a two pin socket on the back of the unit which can be used to supply a small table lamp.
 This socket has power applied when the projector is turned off and then turns off when the projector is started.
 This makes a useful light to thread the projector.

-When the film show is complete, the film is unthreaded from the film gate and sprocket wheels and instead just fed from the take up spool directly to the other reel and then, when the forward/reverse switch is changed to reverse, the film is power rewound to the original reel.
+When the film show is complete, the film is unthreaded from the film gate and sprocket wheels and instead just fed from the take up spool directly to the other reel and then the lever under the lens is swung to its fully forward position and the film is power rewound to the original reel.

 A Word of caution